mcourteaux/sfincludes/README.md

 # SFincludes
-SFincludes (shorthand for Search Fix Includes) is a tool that goes through all of your source and header files in a given directory and tries to fix all `#include ""` preprocessor instructions it can find.
+SFincludes (shorthand for Search Fix Includes) is a tool that goes through all of your source and header files in a given directory and tries to fix all `#include ""` preprocessor instructions it can find, by looking for files with similar names, in a set of directories you specify.

 How does it fix the includes?
 It searches first finds all header files (.h or .hpp) and then fixes every include with one of the found headers.